mesosphere/dcos-docs-site/pages/1.12/installing/index.md

 You can [evaluate](/1.12/installing/evaluation/) the installation process using the following installation methods:

 ### <a name="mesosphere-supported"></a>Mesosphere Supported Installation Methods
-This installation method is used for fast demos and proofs of concept.
+These installation methods are officially supported by Mesosphere.

 Any of the following methods can be used to install DC/OS:
-- [Provision DC/OS on Amazon Web Services](/1.12/installing/evaluation/mesosphere-supported/aws/) (AWS): Install your DC/OS cluster on Amazon Web Services (AWS) by using the DC/OS Terraform templates on AWS.
+- [Provision DC/OS on Amazon Web Services(AWS)](/1.12/installing/evaluation/mesosphere-supported/aws/): Install your DC/OS cluster on Amazon Web Services (AWS) by using the DC/OS Terraform templates on AWS.
 - [Provision DC/OS on Azure](/1.12/installing/evaluation/mesosphere-supported/azure/): Install your DC/OS cluster on Azure by using the DC/OS Terraform templates on Azure.
 - [Provision DC/OS on Google Cloud Platform (GCP)](/1.12/installing/evaluation/mesosphere-supported/gcp/): Install your DC/OS cluster on GCP by using the DC/OS Terraform templates on GCP.

 ### <a name="community-supported"></a>Community Supported Installation Methods
-This installation method is used for fast demos and proofs of concept.
-DC/OS Terraform templates are intended for reference only and are not recommended for production use.
+These installation methods are not officially supported by Mesosphere, but are supported by the DC/OS community.

+<p class="message--note"><strong>NOTE: </strong>Contact the <a href="https://groups.google.com/a/dcos.io/forum/#!forum/users">mailing list</a> or <a href="http://chat.dcos.io/?_ga=2.226911897.58407594.1533244861-1110201164.1520633201">Slack channel</a> for community support.</p>

 Any of the following methods can be used to install DC/OS:
 - [Provision DC/OS on DigitalOcean](/1.12/installing/evaluation/community-supported/digitalocean/): Install your DC/OS cluster on DigitalOcean by using Terraform templates that are configured to run Mesosphere DC/OS on DigitalOcean.